Sage-Bionetworks/Genie-analysis/CONTRIBUTING.md

 ## Contributing

 We welcome all contributions!
+This repository is structured such that each analysis or project will have its own folder.
 Please head to [issues](https://github.com/Sage-Bionetworks/Genie-analysis/issues) to either file any analysis requests/errors or find a task you want to assist with.
 Make sure to assign yourself the task if you decide to work on it.

 ### Fork and clone this repository